Skip to main content

 2

-Click the Rollback button
+Click Rollback

 3

-Continue from that point
+Continue from there

 What you cannot do with rollback